 Fraudulent conduct takes many forms.
-Many frauds are sophisticated bulk operations such as “boiler room frauds” and “land banking” where consumers are induced to buy fake or worthless instruments.
-Developments in technology are leading to an exponential increase in cybercrime with ransomware and “phishing” on the increase.
+Many are sophisticated bulk operations such as “boiler room scams” where consumers are induced to buy fake or worthless financial instruments.
+Rapid technological evolution has led to an exponential increase in cybercrime with ransomware and “phishing” on the increase.

-Other fraudulent transactions can occur in the course of business, including misrepresentation in the formation of contracts, largescale copyright breaches, trading while insolvent or misstating profits.
+Other fraudulent transactions can occur in the course of business, including misrepresentation in the formation of contracts, large-scale copyright breaches, trading while insolvent or the misstating of profits.
 The list is almost endless.

-Each remedy has a different profile in terms of timing, cost, prospects of success and ease of enforcement of a judgment.
+Each remedy has a different profile in terms of timing, costs, prospects of success and ease of enforcement of a judgment.